 We all try to shop smart and make healthy decisions for our families.
-That’s even more important if you have growing children.
 One of the most important things is reducing exposure to pesticides.
-To do that, use the Environmental Working Group’s Dirty Dozen list.
+To do that, use the Environmental Working Group’s Dirty Dozen list for 2015.
 Updated every year since 2004, they released the list early this year, so hunt no further.
 Here is the information you need.

 How We Can Avoid Pesticides and Save Money